SJTSA

 includes seat belts, air bags, head restraints and door locks.

-2007 Seat Belt
+Seat Belt Observational Surveys

 THE LAW

-New Jersey Law: requires all passengers, who are at least 8 years of age but less than 18 years of age, and each driver and front seat passenger to wear seat belts.
+New Jersey Law requires all passengers, who are at least 8 years of age but less than 18 years of age, and each driver and front seat passenger to wear seat belts.

 SEAT BELTS